-The Office Manager is Christine Gish.
+The Office Manager is Rosa Kim.
 She oversees school enrollment, student records, financial/accounting records, and school communication and supplies.
 The office manager answers parent questions concerning day to day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.
-The Office Assistants are Kimi Wussow (Registrar) and Seanne Roberts (Receptionist).
+Registrar is Christie Heiner, and Office Assistants are Seanne Roberts and Bailey Nelson.

-The College Counselors are Roslyn Fletcher and Laney Smith.
+The College Counselors are Roslyn Fletcher, Laney Smith, and Shannon Coolidge.
 They primarily work with juniors and seniors and their families to help them plan and execute college applications; they also coordinate the school's administration of college admissions-related testing, such as the PSAT.
-They also works closely with the Registrar to maintain official transcripts for students.
+They also work closely with the Registrar to maintain official transcripts for students.

-The Master Teachers are Nathan Hennessee (Humane Letters), Rebecca Michaels (Mathematics), Paige Komarnisky (Science), Jennifer Miller, Jared Copeland (Ancient Languages), and Zayra Rosado (Modern Languages).
+The Master Teachers are Christine Stamate (Humane Letters), Abigail Dunphy (Mathematics), Paige Komarnisky (Science), Kristina Hakanson (Literature & Composition), Sean McCauley (History), Jennifer Miller (Fine Arts), Anna Chasse Clement (Fine Arts), Jared Copeland (Ancient Languages), and Zayra Rosado (Modern Languages).
 They work closely with the Headmaster on curriculum, teacher-mentoring, and administrative tasks associated with each subject area.
 They also work to ensure that the school maintains a strong, cohesive liberal arts focus.